München-Nürnberg-Express: Rolling stock

 On weekday mornings, a ten-coach train pulled by two Class 101 engines operates on the line.
 Due to the length of the train, the last four coaches are locked between Ingolstadt and Nuremberg, as they do not come to stop at the platforms on the high speed line.

 In June 2013 new trainsets for the München-Nürnberg-Express were ordered from Škoda Transportation and were due to enter service in 2016.
 Due to technical problems that delayed a restricted certification until 2019.
 Reliability problems then led to DB Regio refusing to take delivery.
-They units began in-service testing on 16th November 2020 on services in the Altmühl Valley and all the trainsets are due to be progressively introduced into service on the München-Nürnberg-Express during 2021.
+They units began in-service testing on 16 November 2020 on services in the Altmühl Valley and all the trainsets are due to be progressively introduced into service on the München-Nürnberg-Express during 2021.

 Each set consists of a Class 102 and 6 double deck coaches including a control car.
 The new double deck carriages raise the number of seats in each train to 676 from 413.
 The new trains are slightly slower operating at a maximum speed of 190 km/h as opposed to the previous maximum speed of 200 km/h.

+Due to reliability problems, the new train sets have been supported by the original rolling stock since December 2024.